How to Watch the NBA on Sunday: TV Channel, Game Times and Odds

 Today's NBA Games

-The Hawks travel to face the Wizards on Sunday at 3:00 PM ET.
+The Spurs hit the road the Cavaliers on Sunday at 1:00 PM ET.

 How to Watch